Deirror/ChaosCamp/DirectX/README.md

 ### Reviewing

-- The project uses CMake for build system.
+- The project uses CMake for build system
 - There is a `gen_vs2022.bat`, which can be run to generate a .sln in the dir `./build_vs`.
 Then you can open the project and switch between the solutions

 > [!NOTE]